 For purposes of this solicitation, the Company is interested in “summer only” and “year round” proposals for a period of seven (7) years.
 However, due to the capital-intensive nature of coal or nuclear-fueled generation, the Company will consider a contract commitment longer than seven years for power offerings from coal or nuclear-fueled generating units.

+If a resource cannot be available by the 2005 or 2006 start date, the Bidder may cover the initial years with an alternate resource until the proposed resource is available.
+If such proposal is submitted, please include the details for all resources involved.

-availableproposed available suchThe Company is particularly interested in proposals that will offer exceptional value to the Company and their customers.
+The Company is particularly interested in proposals that will offer exceptional value to the Company and their customers.
 In addition to responding to the needs beginning in year 2005, the Company will consider alternatives with earlier starting dates.
+If a Bidder has any portion of their capacity that will be available by June 1, 2004, the Bidder is encouraged to provide an additional proposal that will reflect the 2004 pricing.

-any portion of their additional pricing Proposals submitted pursuant to this solicitation (including any submitted by its affiliates) will be considered and evaluated against each other.
+Proposals submitted pursuant to this solicitation (including any submitted by its affiliates) will be considered and evaluated against each other.
 Transmission and ancillary service impacts will be included as appropriate to determine the total cost impacts.
 Bidders will then be given the opportunity to revise their bids in consideration of their estimated interconnection cost responsibility.
 After an evaluation of the final proposals, successful bidders will be contacted for negotiations that may lead to a mutually agreeable power purchase agreement.
 The Company reserves the right to revise the capacity needs forecast at any point during the process or negotiations, which may have the effect of reducing, eliminating, or increasing the amount of power sought.

 To be considered responsive, all bids must have an appropriate level of firmness, as described below.
 Bidders are required to define the firmness of the capacity offered in their proposal in one of the following categories: